kelsar777/pyscrambler/README.md

 #pyscramber
-This is a tool for creaitng scrambles of rubik's cubes - 2x2 or 3x3 and given training solving algorithms.
+This is a tool for creaitng scrambles of rubik's cubes - 2x2 or 3x3 and for training given solving algorithms.

 How to use?